DeliData: A dataset for deliberation in multi-party problem solving: Introduction

-The \delidata corpus contains 500 group dialogues, together with a measure of task performance before and after the group discussion.
-Given these measures, we show that after discussing the solution, 64\% of the groups perform better at the Wason task, compared to their solo performances.
+The \delidata corpus contains 500 group dialogues, each of them associated with a measurement of decision correctness (hereafter task performance) before and after the group discussion.
+Given these measurements, we show that after discussing the solution, 64\% of the groups perform better at the Wason task, compared to the performance of their members individually.
 Moreover, in 43.8\% of the groups who had a correct answer as their final solution, none of the participants had solved the task correctly by themselves, thus demonstrating how people can solve the task better through deliberation.
-In our analysis, we also show, that groups of 3 or more people solve the task better than conversations with 2 participants.

-To aid future analysis and dialogue system development we propose an annotation schema that captures conversational dynamics and deliberation cues in collaborative conversations, and release an annotated corpus with 50 dialogues using it.
-Finally, we experiment with generating utterances that \textit{probe} the conversation by asking questions, using both retrieval and generative approaches.
+To aid future analysis and dialogue system development we propose an annotation schema that captures conversational dynamics and deliberation cues in collaborative conversations, and release the 500 dialogues as an annotated corpus with 14k annotated conversational turns in total.
+Further, we showcase the multiple possible uses of the DeliData corpus by conducting a wide range of analyses and modelling experiments, including predicting whether the deliberation improves the decision-making and the generation of utterances that can probe the conversation by asking questions.
+Finally, we demonstrate the generalisability of the annotation schema and the annotated dataset by automatically annotating a real-world collaborative task - a group of people debunking deep fake images.